 Some questions will take much longer than 2 minutes to read, analyze, and answer.
 You have to practice with some question dumps (e.g., WhizLabs or Exam Simulator on A Cloud Guru) and develop a skill for spotting the bullshit.

-And if that is not your first AWS exam, you know about what I am talking here, yet this time – it is a couple of orders of magnitude harder.
+And if that is not your first AWS exam, you know about what I am talking about here, yet this time - it is a couple of orders of magnitude harder.

 There are no fake or absurd answers.
-Moreover, there are questions where multiple answers are correct, but they are asking about one particular aspect (e.g., security, cost-efficiency, etc.), and you have to choose the best one.
-That’s why hands-on experience and practicing is critical – it’s all about time management, reading comprehension, and real experience.
+Moreover, there are questions where multiple answers are correct, but they ask about one particular aspect (e.g., security, cost-efficiency, etc.), and you have to choose the best one.
+That’s why hands-on experience and practicing is critical - it’s all about time management, reading comprehension, and real experience.

 My thoughts about the exam content

 The truth is that such a list does not matter.
-There are often 3-4 very detailed questions about particular service, and it will not reappear until the end of the exam.
+There are often 3-4 very detailed questions about a particular service, and it will not reappear until the end of the exam.